 - Learn to use the internet safely.

-- Consider multi-factor authentication where simply knowing the password is not enough to gain access.
-Most services do not support this, but for those that do (Gmail, for example), it’s worth considering.
+- Consider multi-factor authentication (in which simply knowing the password is not enough to gain access).
+More and more services are starting to support this, and for those that do (Gmail, for example), it’s worth considering.

 If you are fortunate enough to be able to identify exactly how your password was compromised (it’s not common), then absolutely take measures so that it never happens again.

-While you’re at it, find someone who can help you set up a more secure system for your email and can advise you on the steps that you need to take to prevent this from happening again.
+While you’re at it, find someone who can help you set up a more secure system for your email, and advise you on the steps you need to take to prevent this from happening again.

 And then follow those steps.

 The reality is that you and I are ultimately responsible for our own security.
-That means taking the time to learn and to set things up securely.
+That means taking the time to learn, and setting things up securely.

 If that’s still too much … well … expect your account to get hacked again.